 Welcome to Year 3.

 Welcome to Year 3!
-Our children have settled in fantastically and are now becoming confident learners who are growing and flourishing as part of our Pear Tree family.
+Our children have settled in fantastically and are now becoming confident learners who are growing and flourishing as part of the Pear Tree family.
 They are our Pear Tree Super Heroes who live by our Super Hero Code of being Ready, Respectful and Responsible.

 We are looking forward to all of the adventures we shall go on over the course of the year.